 I think children’s publishing needs to feature books that reflect all parts of our society.
 A diversity of setting and characters are the fuel needed for really engaging storytelling.
 I’d love to see more stories in translation or really unusual re-imaginings of traditional tales from around the world.

-Ultimately, it’s not just about doing the right thing in celebrating all children – it’s about doing the right thing for storytelling, giving readers the richest possible tapestry of characters, experiences and places.
-It’s about encouraging a curiosity about the world and the people that live in it.
+Ultimately, it’s not just about doing the right thing in celebrating all children – it’s about doing the right thing for storytelling, giving readers the richest possible tapestry of characters, experiences, and places.
+It’s about encouraging curiosity about the world and the people that live in it.

 Q: Do you think that is shifting?